Church architecture: Modernism

-After the Second World War, Metzger continued to develop his ideas, notably with the church of St. Franscus at Basel-Richen.
-Another notable building is Notre Dame du Haut at Ronchamp by Le Corbusier (1954).
+After the Second World War, Metzger continued to develop his ideas, notably with the church of St. Franziskus at Riehen near Basel, Switzerland (1950).
+Another notable building is the chapel Notre Dame du Haut at Ronchamp by Le Corbusier (1954) with an open altar facing east and an outer pulpit.
 Similar principles of simplicity and continuity of style throughout can be found in the United States, in particular at the Roman Catholic Abbey church of St. Procopius, in Lisle, near Chicago (1971).

 A theological principle which resulted in change was the decree Sacrosanctum Concilium of the Second Vatican Council issued in December 1963.
 This encouraged 'active participation' (in Latin: participatio actuosa) by the faithful in the celebration of the liturgy by the people and required that new churches should be built with this in mind (para 124) Subsequently, rubrics and instructions encouraged the use of a freestanding altar allowing the priest to face the people.
 The effect of these changes can be seen in such churches as the Roman Catholic Metropolitan Cathedrals of Liverpool and the Brasília, both circular buildings with a free-standing altar.

 Different principles and practical pressures produced other changes.
 Parish churches were inevitably built more modestly.
 Often shortage of finances, as well as a 'market place' theology suggested the building of multi-purpose churches, in which secular and sacred events might take place in the same space at different times.
 Again, the emphasis on the unity of the liturgical action, was countered by a return to the idea of movement.
 Three spaces, one for the baptism, one for the liturgy of the word and one for the celebration of the Eucharist with a congregation standing around an altar, were promoted by Richard Giles in England and the United States.
 The congregation were to process from one place to another.
-Such arrangements were less appropriate for large congregations than for small; for the former, proscenium arch arrangements with huge amphitheatres such as at Willow Creek Community Church in Chicago in the United States have been one answer.
+Such arrangements were less appropriate for large congregations than for small; for the former, proscenium arch arrangements with huge amphitheatres such as at Willow Creek Community Church in Chicago in the United States (which resembles an office building from the outside) have been one answer.

+Examples of Brutalist architecture are: The Sanctuary in Velbert, Germany, the Markus Church, Stockholm, Sweden, the Catholic church St Gallus, Lichtensteig, Switzerland (which resembles a tenement from the outside).